 Dairy Poetry contains a small collection of poetry books written between the late 1970s and the turn of the millennium, although most of them belong to the 1980s.
 Daily poetry for daily consumption, such as any dairy.
-Have been published, in English and bilingual editions, Barcelona Blues, American Poems, Damnations & other emetics, The Shire-in Poems and Exiles, most of them composed along the eighties.
-A selection will follow with the name Written in the attic & other scattered Poems and another with the title She-They & other love poems and the Dead flies' haikus.
+Have been published, in English and bilingual editions, The Shire-in Poems, Exiles, Damnations & other emetics, Barcelona Blues, Written in the attic & other scattered Poems, American Poems, She-They & other love poems and the Dead flies' haikus.
 Most of them composed along the eighties.
 Chronologically they were composed, from bottom to top, as follows.